Halabja massacre: Trials of Saddam and 'Chemical Ali'

 Saddam's cousin Ali Hassan al-Majid (who commanded Iraqi forces in northern Iraq during that period, which earned him a nickname of 'Chemical Ali') was condemned to death by hanging by an Iraqi court in January 2010, after being found guilty of orchestrating the Halabja massacre.
 Al-Majid was first sentenced to hang in 2007 for his role in a 1988 military campaign against ethnic Kurds, codenamed Anfal, and in 2008 he also twice received a death sentence for his crimes against the Iraqi Shia Muslims, in particular for his role in crushing the 1991 uprisings in southern Iraq and his involvement in the 1999 killings in the Sadr City district of Baghdad (then called Saddam City).
 Al-Majid did not express remorse at his trials, stating his actions were in the interests of Iraqi security.
 He was executed by hanging on 25 January 2010.
 Among many other captured Iraqi government documents proving Iraqi responsibility for the attack, there is a recording of al-Majid boasting about the Kurds: "I will kill them all with chemical weapons.
 Who is going to say anything?
 The international community?
 Fuck the international community and those who listen to them!"

+In 2019, the Kurdistan Regional Government opened a special hospital in Halabja dedicated to victims of the 1988 chemical attack.
+The facility was funded with over 12 million US dollars and staffed by 275 medical workers trained to treat patients suffering long-term effects of exposure to chemical weapons.
+In 2026, the Kurdistan Regional Government announced funding of nearly 500 million Iraqi dinars for healthcare services in Halabja, most of which will fund the facility built to treat victims.